rpardini/adoptium-deb-installer/README.md

 for Java 8 and Java 11.

-For this reason (and also cause I'm a bit of a codegen freak) I implemented a Node.js script that consume [AdoptOpenJDK's releases API](https://api.adoptopenjdk.net/) and process sets of templates to produce final source packages.
+For this reason (and also cause I'm a bit of a codegen freak) I implemented a Node.js script that consumes [AdoptOpenJDK's releases API](https://api.adoptopenjdk.net/) and process sets of templates to produce final source packages.

 Also due to Launchpad's requirements, I build a lot of (otherwise identical) packages for